 In 2016 the Minnesota Opera produced The Shining, an adaptation of the 1977 Stephen King novel.
 Woodley brought Dick Hallorann to life with his deep bass voice.

-In addition to his performances around the world, Arthur Woodley is a professor of vocal performance at New York University’s Steinhardt Department of Music and Performing Arts.
+In addition to his performances around the world, Arthur Woodley was a professor of vocal performance at New York University’s Steinhardt Department of Music and Performing Arts.

-Author Woodley makes his home in Montclair, New Jersey.
-He enjoys jazz radio, 1970s and 1980s oldies, and Italian pop music.
+Author Woodley died of cancer on November 20th, 2020, in Montclair, New Jersey.
+He was 71 years old and enjoyed jazz radio, 1970s and 1980s oldies, and Italian pop music.